+Schengen visa from India is required to travel to Schengen countries.
 Today, Europe stands as a premier dream destination for Indians to visit, hence in the recent years, the demand for Schengen Visa for Indian passport holders has risen at a rapid scale.
-As per the statistics from the Internal Migration and Affairs of the European Commission, more than 700,000 applications for Schengen visas were submitted by Indians in 2015.
+As per the statistics from the Internal Migration and Affairs of the European Commission, more than 700,000 applications for Schengen visa were submitted by Indians in 2015.

 What is Schengen Visa